ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

 transport layer security mechanisms, Clients and Resource Servers SHOULD support DTLS and MAY support TLS.
 A Client that implements either TLS or DTLS but not both might fail in establishing a secure communication channel with the Resource Server altogether.
+Non-constrained Clients and Resource Servers SHOULD support both TLS and DTLS.

 Note that a communication setup with an a priori unknown Resource Server typically employs an initial unauthorized resource request as